Sigill/tulip-plugin-grid3d-import/README.md

 ## Description

-These plugins allow to generate graphs whose structure is a 3D grid
+This plugin allow to generate graphs whose structure is a 3D grid

 ## Build